The Dark Tower (2017 film): Television series

 In September 2016, The Dark Tower television series was scheduled to be released in 2018, with Glen Mazzara as showrunner.
 Elba and Taylor were set to reprise their roles as Roland and Jake respectively.
 The series was intended to provide the backstory of the film, being based on King's The Dark Tower IV: Wizard and Glass, The Dark Tower: The Wind Through the Keyhole and elements of The Dark Tower: The Gunslinger, with another actor playing young Roland, and Haysbert attached to return as Steven Deschain.
 Mazzara said that the series would explore "how Walter became the Man in Black, and how their rivalry cost Roland everything and everyone he ever loved", though McConaughey did not initially sign on for the series.

 While discussing the development of the series in the aftermath of the negative critical response to the film, King expressed "we'll see what happens with that.
 It would be like a complete reboot, so we'll just have to see".

 In February 2018, Amazon bought the rights to the series adaptation, though it was not made clear at first if Elba, Taylor or McConaughey would be involved.
 It was later confirmed that the series would serve as a reboot with Sam Strike and Jasper Pääkkönen being cast as Roland Deschain and The Man in Black respectively.
 In January 2020, it was confirmed Amazon decided not to move forward with the pilot, but that production company MRC was shopping the pilot scripts elsewhere.

+In December 2022, director Mike Flanagan announced that he had acquired the rights to develop a television series based on the books and has plans for a multi-season release.